The Ordinary HA 2% + B5 vs DIME Beauty HA Serum: Which Is Better in 2026?

 Final Verdict

 The Ordinary HA 2% + B5 is one of the best values in skincare — period.
-Five molecular weights of HA plus ceramides for under $10 is almost irrational value.
-DIME Beauty delivers a more refined daily experience with strict clean-beauty standards that matter to a growing segment of informed consumers.
+Five molecular weights of HA plus ceramides for under ten dollars is almost irrational value, and 95,000 reviews confirm that the formula works across virtually every skin type and climate.
+DIME Beauty delivers a more refined daily experience with strict clean-beauty standards that matter to a growing segment of informed consumers — the texture alone justifies the premium for anyone who has abandoned HA serums over stickiness complaints.
 Both hydrate effectively.
-The Ordinary wins on depth and value.
-DIME wins on texture and formulation philosophy.
-At this price range, you could honestly buy both for less than a single premium serum and decide which your skin prefers.
+The Ordinary wins on depth, barrier repair, and value.
+DIME wins on texture, clean formulation philosophy, and daily compliance.
+At this price range, you could honestly buy both for less than a single premium serum and spend a month with each to determine which your skin prefers across different seasons and conditions.
+For the full science, read our hyaluronic acid explained guide.